+a.
 This category is comprised of administrative and clerical support positions, and the supervisors of these positions.
-There are 285 employees in this category, a decrease in representation of 31 since last reporting period.
-The overall decrease in headcount reflects vacancy holds during the 2017-19 biennium that were the result of state-wide budget reductions.
+There are 320 employees in this category, an increase in representation of 35 since last reporting period.
 The Workplace Representation Report shows that this category is above parity for women and people of color and is under-represented by people with disabilities.
-There was a reduction of 5 people with disabilities since the last reporting period.
+There was a reduction of 2 people with disabilities since the last reporting period.
 DOJ remains committed to recruiting and accommodating employees with disabilities.